deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 There was a brief, wordless kind of a standoff.

-“...A valued and well-liked member of my staff was attacked, Mister Arés,” Rockafeller said, breaking it.
+“...A valued and well-liked member of my staff was attacked, Mister Arés,” Rockefeller said, breaking it.
 “I find it hard to be content that he was left vulnerable over an *irregularity.”*

-“Mister Etsicitty is good a friend of my son’s,” Gabe reminded him.
+“Mister Etsicitty is a good friend of my son’s,” Gabe reminded him.
 “I’m as shaken by the attack on him as you are.
 If you want my assurance that I would *never* knowingly endanger him…”

-“No, no. I appreciate that you would never *knowingly,* do so…” Rockafeller agreed, pointedly.
+“No, no. I appreciate that you would never *knowingly,* do so…” Rockefeller agreed, pointedly.

 “If only we could see the future,” Gabe said.
 “Like I’ve always said to my kids, the best you can do is be true to yourself, uphold your oaths and stand firm on your principles.
 It’s not a perfect strategy, but it *usually* steers us right.”